All About Ocarinas, Recorders, Tin Whistles, and Native American Flutes

 Its five-note scale makes the Native American flute incredibly easy to play.
 All notes sound pleasing together, so you simply can't hit a wrong one.
 That's the big draw to this instrument.
 Whether or not you have musical training, the Native American flute helps you express yourself.

-Native American Flute - Free Resources:
+Native American Flute - Free Resources

 Comparison

-How do our four kinds of flutes compare?
-All are easy to learn.
 Yet the Native American flute stands out in this regard, with its simple pentatonic scale and limited fingering.
+It won't let you play a note that sounds out of key.
 This is truly an instrument anyone can play.

 Ocarinas follow close on.
 If you can blow, you can elicit their soulful tones.
 Their limited pitch range means you need learn few fingerings.